Posted by Emma Oldroyd, on

 Travelling with dogs in the car

 Plan your journey in advance.
-If you're making a car journey with your dog, ensure that you take a bowl, we love using the Dexas collapsible travel bowl, its small size is perfect for taking out and about, and don't forget plenty of fresh water.
+If you're making a car journey with your dog, ensure that you take a travel bowl or dog water bottle, its small size is perfect for taking out and about, and don't forget plenty of fresh water.

 How to keep your dog safe in the car

 The Highway Code states that dogs should be suitably restrained when in a vehicle for the safety of the pet, driver, and other passengers.
 If you have space within your car to allow for a travel crate these are a great option,

 Travel harnesses are perfect for keeping your dog secure in the car, the simple seat belt loop avoids any ill-fitting seat belt sockets and when fitted correctly, allows for ample movement and a comfortable sitting, laying or standing position for the dog.